Azure/caf-terraform-landingzones/documentation/code_architecture/how_to_code_a_landingzone.md

 ### The code

-Every time we suspect there is a bit of code we can reuse, we can create either a module (low complexity) or a blueprint (a bit more complex and composite).
+Every time we suspect there is a bit of code we can reuse, we can create either a module.
 Most of time, you want those module to be developed and stored locally, and once you are more sure of the re-usability and the code quality, then you might want to generalize them in your repositories.

 ```hcl
 resource "azurerm_resource_group" "rg_network" {